Since the "Happy Birthday to You" song has recently gone out of copyright, we’ve enhanced our collection of Birthday Songs around the World!

 This article was posted on Tuesday, November 10th, 2015 at 2:28 pm and is filed under Birthday Songs, Birthdays, Brazil, Countries & Cultures, Dominican Republic, Holiday Songs, Holidays Around the World, Languages, Portugal, Portuguese, Spanish.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

-One Response to “Birthday Songs From Portugal and The Dominican Republic”
+2 Responses to “Birthday Songs From Portugal and The Dominican Republic”

 Leave a Reply